carmine560/trading-assistant/README.md

   * `-U`: configure the utilization ratio of the cash balance and exit
   * `-PL`: configure the price limit region and exit
   * `-DLL`: configure the daily loss limit ratio and exit
+  * `-MDN`: configure the maximum daily number of trades and exit.
   * `-D SCRIPT_BASE | ACTION`: delete the startup script or an action, delete the shortcut to it, and exit
   * `-C`: check configuration changes and exit